When Your Dealer Becomes Corporate: A Tragic Tale

 Steve is dead now.

 No, really.
-He owed money to the wrong people, or maybe he just moved to Florida to become a yoga instructor.
+He owed money to the wrong people, or perhaps he had simply moved to Florida to become a yoga instructor.
 Either way, Steve has been replaced by glossy dispensaries with customer satisfaction surveys, QR codes, and “curated cannabis experiences.”
 Gone are the days of sketchy backseat deals; now, you’re greeted by a receptionist named Skyler, who offers you free CBD-infused sparkling water while you wait.

 Steve didn’t have sparkling water.
 Steve had a half-empty Gatorade bottle he used as a bong and a blunt-rolling technique that could double as a crime scene.

 Now?
-Weed comes in vacuum-sealed jars with minimalist labels that look like they belong in a Goop ad.
+Weed comes in vacuum-sealed jars with minimalist labels that resemble those found in a Goop advertisement.
 You don’t “buy weed” anymore; you “select a strain that aligns with your lifestyle goals.”
 Lifestyle goals?
 Steve didn’t give a shit about your lifestyle.
 His advice was, “Don’t smoke this shit before work unless you wanna get fired.”

 Let’s not forget Steve’s legendary punctuality.
 His favorite text was “Be there in 5,” which translated to, “I’m still at Taco Bell and haven’t thought about leaving yet.”
 When he finally showed up in his fogged-out Civic two hours later, it wasn’t with an apology.
 It was with a sheepish grin, a half-lit blunt, and a casual, “Oh, man, my bad.
 You wanna hit this?”
 And somehow, all was forgiven.